Introduction & Highlights

 April: D6503 visited Eastleigh for driver training on the oil trains out of Fawley.
 It was initially tested between Fawley and Eastleigh on a variety of tank train workings.
 However in the last week of April it was tested on the 1.00pm Fawley - Spondon tanks as far as Didcot, returning with the 8.20pm Didcot - Eastleigh freight.
 These trains were routed over the Didcot, Newbury & Southampton line, possibly a first for the Type 3's.
 D6503 returned to Hither Green on April 26th, D6505 & D6526 were then loaned to Eastleigh.
 On June 5th the 6.55pm Eastleigh - Fawley freight was double headed by D6505 & 3MT 82014.

 May: The last Type 3, No.D6597 was delivered to Hither Green, for a short while the whole class would be allocated here.
-With the entire fleet in traffic and the delivery of the first Electro Diesels taking place, the fifteen loaned Derby Type 2's started to return to the LMR.
+With the entire fleet in traffic and the delivery of the first Electro Diesels taking place, the fifteen loaned Derby Type 2s started to return to the LMR.
+From May 21st the Holborough - Uddingston cement train saw its load increased to thirty three wagons, a gross load of just under 1,100 tons.
+By the summer this working would be handled south of York by a single BRCW Type 3, resulting in some mixed results with regard to reliability.

 June 25th: the imminent departure of the Queen Elizabeth from Southampton saw the running of at least three boat trains, D6526, D6535 & D6583 provided haulage.

-August: The sphere of activity for the Type 3's continued to expand in the Central Division, included were the Sutton area freight workings, some empty coach stock workings between New Cross Gate and London Bridge, assorted engineering workings and an early morning diagram between London Bridge & Brighton.
-They were also visitors to Brighton & Eastbourne on summer passenger workings.
+August: The sphere of activity for the Type 3s continued to expand in the Central Division, included were the Sutton & Mitcham area freight workings, some empty coach stock workings between New Cross Gate and London Bridge, assorted engineering workings and an early morning diagram between London Bridge & Brighton.
+They were also visitors to Brighton & Eastbourne on summer passenger workings from the Hastings area.

 January: D6518 was sent to Worcester for driver training, pending their use on the Fawley - Bromford Bridge oil trains.
 It is reported that D6518 was the first main line diesel to be based in the Worcester area, albeit for a short term.
 As well as local freight workings D6518 was used with a steam locomotive (for steam heating) between January 21st & 25th on the Worcester - Hereford line, working the 7.15am to Hereford, the 10.50am to Paddington (to Worcester), then the ex 9.15am Paddington to Hereford and back to Worcester with the 2.05pm to Paddington.
 Later in the month D6520/38/46 were in the area for continued training.
 Elsewhere on the Western Region the Type 3's were working to Southall on the Fawley - Denham oil tanks.